 While some of these symptoms are very normal following a birth, if they continue for months after the birth, you should consult your GP or midwife.

 As one of the characteristics of PTSD is persistent re-experiencing of a trauma, for some Post Natal PTSD sufferers, the new baby could be a reminder of the traumatic birth and trigger flashbacks.
-A mother may seek to avoid their baby because of his or her association with the traumatic birth.
+A parent may seek to avoid their baby because of their association with the traumatic birth.

 It’s acknowledged that there is some symptom overlap between Post Natal Depression and Post Natal PTSD but the two conditions are different, and therefore need to be treated separately.

-Due to the similarity in symptoms, and current lack of awareness of PTSD and C-PTSD, many people who give birth are often misdiagnosed with Post Natal Depression, and therefore treatments are unsuccessful, but it’s key to note that it is not uncommon for women with PTSD to also have postnatal depression too – but the presence of one does not always imply the presence of the other.
+Due to the similarity in symptoms, and current lack of awareness of PTSD and C-PTSD, many people who give birth are often misdiagnosed with Post Natal Depression, and therefore treatments are unsuccessful, but it’s key to note that it is not uncommon for people with PTSD to also have postnatal depression too – but the presence of one does not always imply the presence of the other.

-One study by Czarnocka and Slade (2000) suggested that it is possible that 25% of women who have PTSD could remain undetected because they are not also experiencing postnatal depression, so the PTSD goes undiagnosed.
+One study by Czarnocka and Slade (2000) suggested that it is possible that 25% of people who gave birth who have PTSD could remain undetected because they are not also experiencing postnatal depression, so the PTSD goes undiagnosed.